 Engaged Learning is what characterizes a Lawrence education and distinguishes Lawrentians.
 By actively engaging in challenging and meaningful learning experiences with faculty and your peers—exploring, debating, researching, creating, practicing, performing—you will be prepared to adapt and succeed in an ever-changing world.

-Powered by an 8.5 to 1 student-to-faculty ratio, Lawrence University offers more high-impact learning environments than nearly every other college in the country, allowing you more opportunities for meaningful work with your professors to collaborate at a level that is rare in higher education.
+Powered by a 8 to 1 student-to-faculty ratio, Lawrence University offers more high-impact learning environments than nearly every other college in the country, allowing you more opportunities for meaningful work with your professors to collaborate at a level that is rare in higher education.

 We take learning personally here, and devote extraordinary resources to create a highly personalized educational experience.
 Consider, for example, the average sizes of the 2,000 courses we teach each year: